Talkala logo

 How call billing works

-Before a paid call starts, Talkala sets aside some of your balance as a temporary hold.
-Think of it like a restaurant pre-authorizing your card.
-After the call ends, Twilio reports the real duration, and Talkala settles the final charge.
+Before a paid call starts, Talkala sets aside part of your balance as a temporary hold.
+After the call ends, the calling network reports the real duration, and Talkala charges the final amount.

 Billing rounds up to the next full minute.
-So a 2-minute-and-12-second call gets billed as 3 minutes.
-The rate comes from the published per-minute price for that route, not from your browser's timer or any partial-second estimate in the UI.
+A 2-minute-and-12-second call is billed as 3 minutes.
+The rate comes from the published per-minute price for that route, not from your browser timer.

 • Before a paid call starts, Talkala temporarily holds part of your balance.